vault_ssh¶

 - name

-The name of the SSH role.
+Name of the SSH role.

 - public_key

-The SSH public key that should be signed.
+SSH public key that should be signed.
 Can be a file local to the minion or a PEM-encoded string.

 - ttl